ibm-cloud-docs/containers/cs_network_policy.md

   - Block traffic to public node ports of a private LoadBalancer service.
   - Block traffic to public node ports on clusters that are running [edge worker nodes](cs_edge.html#edge).
 Blocking node ports ensures that the edge worker nodes are the only worker nodes that handle incoming traffic.

-The `preDNAT` network policies are useful because default Kubernetes and Calico policies are difficult to apply to protecting Kubernetes NodePort and LoadBalancer services due to the DNAT iptables rules generated for these services.
+Default Kubernetes and Calico policies are difficult to apply to protecting Kubernetes NodePort and LoadBalancer services due to the DNAT iptables rules generated for these services.

-Calico `preDNAT` network policies generate iptables rules based on a [Calico network policy resource ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.projectcalico.org/v2.6/reference/calicoctl/resources/policy).
+Calico `preDNAT` network policies can help you because they generate iptables rules based on a [Calico network policy resource ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.projectcalico.org/v2.6/reference/calicoctl/resources/policy).

 1. Define a Calico `preDNAT` network policy for ingress access to Kubernetes services.